Fezzy19/UrbanBrew-Coffee-Rooster/README.md

 - Smooth Animations - Fade-in and hover effects
 - Keyboard Navigation - Arrow keys and ESC for lightbox
 - Mobile Friendly - Touch-friendly interface
 - SEO Optimized - Proper alt tags and semantic HTML
+- Updated Button Class: Changed all "Book Now" buttons to use the class book-now-btn for easier JavaScript targeting.
+- Included comprehensive CSS for the booking modal with a coffee-themed design that matches your website's aesthetic.
+- Added the complete booking functionality directly in the HTML file with:
+Modal creation and display
+Form validation
+Date restrictions (can't book in the past)
+Success feedback with booking reference
+Professional styling

 ### [Version 1.3] - September 26, 2025
 #### Improvements and Refinements